How did the idea for DKUK come about?

 Do you cut kids hair?

-Yes – for everyone 14 and under we charge £20 for a haircut, you can book this service via our website or over the phone as normal.
+Yes – for everyone 14 and under we charge 25/35/40 for a haircut, depending on which stylist cuts your hair.
+You can book this service via our website or over the phone as normal.

 Why do I need to come in for a patch test?

 We strongly recommend that everyone who wants to have their hair coloured with us for the first time comes in for a patch test.
 This needs to happen at least 48 hours before your appointment and involves a tiny drop of dye being applied to the skin behind your ear, to check that no allergic reaction develops.
 If the skin does react in any way, we will need to discuss what the best next steps are.

 If you are unable or unwilling to come in for a patch test you will need to sign a disclaimer form accepting all liability for proceeding without.

 We ask for a 25% deposit on all technical/colour services.
 The reason is that these appointments take a lot of time, making late cancellations are extra hard hitting, especially if we have had to turn other clients away.
 Don’t worry though, as long as you give us more than 48 hours notice on cancelling or changing your appointment, we will refund the deposit.
 However, late cancellations or no-shows will lose their deposit.
 For full details on these terms please refer to our Late Policy.

 Pureology is a vegan hair care range.
 Whilst Davines’ sustainable beauty brand is not certified vegetarian or vegan, none of the products we stock and use at DKUK contain any animal-derived products.
 In other words, these products are fully vegan friendly too.

 Design Essentials is a cruelty-free brand, meaning they do not test on animals but do have products that use animal-derived ingredients.
 The Philip Kingsley treatments on offer are not certified vegan.

 Can we bring our own containers for the refill shampoo service?